 The first step is to define the requirements to meet your business goals.
 This also includes the definition of what events from your website visitors will be shared with Facebook.
 Here we will guide you through the pixel setup, CAPI activation, event and parameter definition and later the reporting of received data.

-Here select your Business account and navigate to “Data Sources” tab.
+Here select your Business account and navigate to “Data Sources” tab (it might be in "Events Manager" section, depending on the current version).
+There add a new data source:

-There can be multiple tracking pixel already setup.
+There can be multiple tracking pixel (data sources) already setup.
 You can either create a new pixel for the CAPI tracking or add the CAPI tracking to an existing pixel.

 The JENTIS Tag Manager will track events frontend (classic pixel tracking) and CAPI tracked events.
 So the pixel you select (new or existing) will report events from CAPI and frontend at the same time.

 Select the Pixel ID that you want to integrate with JTM.
 Here in the settings tab you can choose to set up Conversion API manually.
-Click “Get Started”.
+Click “Set Up Conversions API”.

 Conversion API Activation